How to Estimate the Cost of a SaaS

 An EXACT estimate on a SaaS or large project is impossible

 Unexpected events and changes happen, unknowns pop up, and people just get sick sometimes.
-So you’re never going to be able to look at an item and say “that’s going to take exactly 7.32 hours total”.
+More than anything, features change based on user feedback.
+So it is almost impossible to look at an item and say “that’s going to take exactly 7.32 hours.”
 However, the more granularly you do your initial estimates, the closer you will be to an actual final cost.
-I recommend NEVER having a task that lasts longer than 4 hours in your actual scope of work.
-In the estimate though, we can sometimes see features with hours at 50+ hours.
+I recommend as much as possible keeping tasks to a maximum of 4 hours in your actual scope of work (not in the estimate).
+In the estimate though, we can sometimes see features in the hundreds of hours.

 Determining the total number of hours needed to build a SaaS